-Before you finalize the purchase of your second hand car in Hong Kong, don’t forget that it is required by law to have either your own fully comprehensive motor insurance or at the least third-party insurance cover.
+Before you finalize the purchase of your second-hand car in Hong Kong, don’t forget that it is required by law to have either your own fully comprehensive motor insurance or, at the least third-party insurance cover.

 And you can’t just carry over the car insurance from the previous owner.
 All new owners must organize new insurance that has been applied and purchased under their own name.

-A particular deal might sound good in isolation, but how annoyed would you feel if find out later that you paid more than the market price?
+A particular deal might sound good in theory, but how annoyed would you be if you find out later that you paid more than the market price?

 There are plenty of websites with car classifieds.
 Do your homework to find out what typical prices are for the models you are interested in.